 Client: That sounds good.

-Consultant: Okay, here is the link to sign up: cloud sign up.
-Once you have created an account, you should be able to get the server online within 30 seconds.
+Consultant: Okay, here is the link to sign up: hosting sign up.
+Once you have created an account, you should get the server online within 30 seconds.
 Let us know if you have any additional questions.

 Remote Desktop Protocol Tips

-To connect to your server remotely using Remote Desktop Connection on a Windows computer, simply type “remote” into the search box of your start menu.
-Once the program is opened, just type in the machine you want to access and hit “Connect.”
+As you can see, RDP as a basic tool is straightforward.
+To connect to your server remotely using Remote Desktop Connection on a Windows computer, type “remote” into the search box of your start menu.
+Once the program is opened, type in the machine you want to access and hit “Connect.”
 That is all.
-As you can see, RDP as a basic tool is incredibly simple and straightforward.

 However, entering the Options menu – accessible through the main window – allows you to control additional features.
 Ryan Dube of MakeUseOf assessed a few of those options so that you can understand the fuller potential of the Windows software.